jlam55555/howitfeelstochew6gum/Spirographs of Venus -- Math Square/README.md

 ---
 ### Gallery

-* These are just a few examples of the wide variety of possible designs that can be made
+* These are just a few examples of the wide variety of possible designs that can be made with this exhibit.

 ![][2]